-- Whereas high-performing public charter schools deliver a high-quality public education and challenge all students to reach their potential for academic success; - Whereas public charter schools promote innovation and excellence in public education; - Whereas public charter schools throughout the United States provide millions of families with diverse and innovative educational options for the children of those families; - Whereas high-performing public charter schools and charter management organizations are increasing student achievement and attendance rates at institutions of higher education; - Whereas public charter schools are authorized by a designated entity and- - (1) respond to the needs of communities, families, and students in the United States; and - (2) promote the principles of quality, accountability, choice, high-performance, and innovation; - Whereas, in exchange for flexibility and autonomy, public charter schools are held accountable by the authorizers of the charter schools for improving student achievement and for sound financial and operational management; - Whereas public charter schools are required to meet the student achievement accountability requirements under the Elementary and Secondary Education Act of 1965 (20 U.S.C.
-6301 et seq.) in the same manner as traditional public schools; - Whereas public charter schools often set higher expectations for students, beyond the requirements of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
-6301)
+- Whereas high-performing public charter schools deliver a high-quality public education and challenge all students to reach their potential for academic success; - Whereas high-quality public charter schools promote innovation and excellence in public education; - Whereas public charter schools throughout the United States can provide millions of families with diverse and innovative educational options for the children of those families; - Whereas high-performing public charter schools and charter management organizations are increasing student achievement and attendance rates at institutions of higher education; - Whereas public charter schools are authorized by a designated entity and- - (1) respond to the needs of communities, families, and students in the United States; and - (2) promote the principles of quality, accountability, choice, high-performance, and innovation; - Whereas, in exchange for flexibility and autonomy, public charter schools are held accountable by the authorizers of the charter schools for improving student achievement and for sound and transparent financial and operational management; - Whereas public charter schools are required to meet the student achievement accountability requirements under the Elementary and Secondary Education Act of 1965 (20 U.S.C.
+6301 et seq.) in the same manner as traditional public schools; - Whereas public charter schools often set high expectations for students to ensure that the charter schools are of high quality and truly accountable to the public;

-- et seq.), to ensure that the charter schools are of high quality and truly accountable to the public; - Whereas 44 States, the District of Columbia, Guam, and Puerto Rico have public charter schools; - Whereas, as of the 2020-2021 school year, more than 7,700 public charter schools served approximately 3,600,000 children; - Whereas enrollment in public charter schools grew from 400,000 students in 2001 to 3,600,000 students in 2021, a more than ninefold increase in 20 years;
+- Whereas 44 States, the District of Columbia, Guam, and Puerto Rico have public charter schools; - Whereas, as of the 2020-2021 school year, more than 7,800 public charter schools served approximately 3,700,000 children; - Whereas enrollment in public charter schools grew from 400,000 students in 2001 to 3,700,000 students in 2020, a more than eightfold increase in 20 years;